 Visit artists’ studios and art galleries

-If you’re feeling like a bit more of a mission, drive out past Glenorchy and hike to the Routeburn Flats or Falls Huts and back (4-6 hours return).
-It’s a good idea to check in at the DOC office at 50 Stanley Street to make sure there are no weather or track warnings before you go.
+If you’re feeling like more of a mission, drive out past Glenorchy and hike to the Routeburn Flats or Falls Huts and back (4-6 hours return).
+Check in at the DOC office at 50 Stanley Street for weather and track warnings before you go.

 Get out on the water

 Getting out on the lake is a must for a visit to Queenstown.
 Depending on your appetite for adventure you can take a leisurely cruise on the historic TSS Earnslaw, float above the lake on a parasail adventure, or experience the rush of the semi-submersible Hydro Attack.

 Check the weather before you go as conditions on the lake can change quickly.
 Always have a mobile communication device with you and wear a lifejacket.

 Experience a swim in a mountain lake